nkurns/nkurns/README.md

 - 👋 Hi, I’m @nkurns
 - 👀 I’m interested in lots of different things.
+Mandolin player, trail-runner, soccer hooligan and tball coach.
 Coding-wise I'm learning app development with iOS and Swift
 - 🌱 I’m currently learning SwiftUI, networking and persistence.
 - 💞️ I’m looking to collaborate on interesting games.
 - 📫 How to reach me on twitter @BNekut or email nick.kurns@gmail.com